 Bus

 When traveling long distances, you can take the bus.
-Taking the bus in Uganda is affordable.
 A ticket across the country might cost $10-$15.
 An international ticket to Kenya or Rwanda costs $20-$25.

 A number of bus companies operate in Uganda including Mash Bus, Modern Coast, Gateway Bus, Jaguar, and more.
 The buses are in good condition and the service is operated professionally.